Wolfgang Petersen: Career

 After The NeverEnding Story (1984), Petersen's first English-language film, he directed Enemy Mine (1985), which was not a critical or box office success.
+In the six-year interim between Enemy Mine and Shattered (1991), Petersen developed at Warner Bros. a version of Phantom of the Opera set in Nazi-occupied France.
+It was written by James Dearden and Petersen wanted Dustin Hoffman for the role of the Phantom.

 He hit his stride in 1993 with the assassination thriller In the Line of Fire.
 Starring Clint Eastwood as an angst-ridden presidential Secret Service guard, In the Line of Fire gave Petersen the box office clout he needed to direct another suspense thriller, Outbreak (1995), starring Dustin Hoffman.
 The 1997 Petersen blockbuster Air Force One did very well at the box office, with generally positive critical reviews from movie critics.
 For both Air Force One and Outbreak, Petersen teamed up with the German cinematographer Michael Ballhaus, who has also worked frequently with director Martin Scorsese.